Apps put fitness fans through short, sharp workouts

 “We live in a fast-paced, addicted-to-speed society where everyone is looking for quicker and faster solutions in all aspects of their lives,” said Chris Jordan, director of exercise physiology at Johnson & Johnson's Human Performance Institute.

-The app employs videos to guide users through high-intensity circuit training routines that are customized based on fitness level and desired intensity.
+The app employs videos to guide users through high-intensity circuit training routines that are customised based on fitness level and desired intensity.

 “A lot of people are convinced they need to go to a fancy gym with fancy equipment, but something like a squat arguably is more beneficial and transferable to life than a leg press machine,” Jordan explained.

-Users can customize about 1,000 different workouts on the app, which is available in 30 countries.
+Users can customise about 1,000 different workouts on the app, which is available in 30 countries.

 Greg Wells, assistant professor of kinesiology at the University of Toronto, said even small bursts of physical activity have a positive effect.